 - Business types and leaders rule LinkedIn.

-When drafting your social media plan, be sure you know your standard operating procedures first.
-Here are a few questions or ideas that you’ll want to consider when drafting your Social SOPS:
+When drafting your social media plan, be sure you know your goals are.
+Here are a few questions or ideas that you’ll want to consider when creating goals for your social media plan:

-- Are you going to encourage customers to come directly to your site and buy a product?
+- Are you going to encourage clients to come directly to your site and buy a product?

-- Are you looking to increase brand awareness so customers will be more likely to remember your business when they are shopping for products?
+- Are you looking to increase brand awareness so clients will be more likely to remember your business when they are shopping for products?